-Movie Review: Uncut Gems
+Movie Review: Uncut Gems4th February 2020

 After months of waiting, the teasing promotional trailers and consistent peddling of quotes from the film by starstruck fans, Uncut Gems has finally made its way to Netflix.
 It gives audiences across the world a chance to view the latest Safdie Brothers film, aside from those in America who, as usual, got to watch the film months ago in lovely looking cinemas with surround sound.
 I’ve been quite excited to see Adam Sandler’s return to the dramatic field of work.
 His foray into it previously with Paul Thomas Andersons Punch-Drunk Love crafted a personal favourite of mine, and I had high hopes for his Safdie collaboration.

 These extremely high expectations coupled with word of mouth hype created an echo chamber like no other, one that has been built around the unanimous praise and hailing of the Safdie brothers.
 After their mainstream hit with Good Time, I found myself in the awkward position of being completely indifferent to their techno blazon style and editing choices.
 They bring this to the table once more in Uncut Gems, providing us with the ideals of if the system isn’t broken, then don’t fix it.
 Their work provides ample, formulaic choices that are guided under the guise and false pretence of tension.